-HDR capable Roku streaming players use the HDR10 standard.
+HDR capable Roku streaming players including the Roku Streaming Stick+ use the HDR10 standard.
 You can use the Roku device comparison chart to determine which players support HDR.

 Note: An HDR-capable Roku streaming player must be connected to an HDR-compatible TV to stream HDR content.
 HDR content is available on select channels.
 For additional details, review the steps for setting up your Roku player for 4K HDR.

 Roku TVs that support HDR use the HDR10 standard, but some models also support Dolby Vision.
 For more details, review the online specifications for the manufacturer of your Roku TV.